-UMD calls on the Bulgarian government to recognize that, as a result of Bulgaria’s collaboration with Nazi Germany, 7,144 Macedonian Jews were deported to Treblinka, a Nazi extermination camp in occupied Poland.
+UMD calls on the Bulgarian government to recognise that, as a result of Bulgaria’s collaboration with Nazi Germany, 7,144 Macedonian Jews were deported to Treblinka, a Nazi extermination camp in occupied Poland.
 UMD calls on the current Bulgarian government to issue a long overdue apology.

 On March 11, 1943, Bulgarian armed forces arrested Jews of Bitola and Stip and transported them to Skopje’s Monopol tobacco factory, where they were incarcerated along with Skopje’s Jews, for deportation to the Treblinka camp.
 For the Macedonian Jews crowded into this building, food was scarce and violence was frequent at the hands of the Bulgarian guards.
 Following a series of deportations starting on March 22, the Bulgarians handed over Macedonian Jews to the Nazis, and nearly all of them were murdered in gas chambers upon their arrival to Treblinka.
 As a result, the Macedonian Jewish community consisted of only about 50 survivors by the end of the war.

 Although Macedonia’s current Jewish population is small, at only around 200 members, the group continues to work to revive Jewish traditions and to preserve their identity.
 The Macedonian government has worked to ensure that the history of the Macedonian Jews is never forgotten, opening the Holocaust Memorial Center in March 2011 – one of the largest Holocaust memorials and museums in the world.